EvanForsythe/Brassicaceae_phylogenomics/README.md

 Print_exact_tops.R
 -Prints gene tree topologies with branchlengths and support values removed to make them more human readable

-D_stat_BCvsAB.R
+D_stat.R
+-script used to calculate stie-pattern based (standard application) D-statistics.

+Dgt_stat_BCvsAB.R
--Script used to calculate the D-statistic comparing the frequencies of A(BC) and C(AB) for nuclear genes
+-Script used to calculate the Dgt-statistic comparing the frequencies of A(BC) and C(AB) for nuclear genes

-D_stat_ACvsAB.R
+Dgt_stat_ACvsAB.R
--Script used to calculate the D-statistic comparing the frequencies of B(AC) and C(AB) for nuclear genes
+-Script used to calculate the Dgt-statistic comparing the frequencies of B(AC) and C(AB) for nuclear genes

 Phylonet.nex
 -Nexus file containing rooted nuclear gene trees.
 The last line of the file is the executable line for PhyloNet (this example is to run PhlyoNet with 0 reticulations).
 Analysis is run from command line with: java -jar /pathtophylonet/PhyloNet_3.6.1.jar Phylonet.nex >output_file